parrt/AniML-java/README.md

 The blurred mean shift converges very rapidly but continues to wiggle and it seems hard to get it to settle down without putting a maximum number of iterations, or a very loose delta tolerance.
 In contrast, the non-blurring version takes forever to converge, but probably gets a better estimate of the density maxima.
 In my implementation of the regular mean-shift, I used the blurred version to get a head start as it converges much quicker.
 Then the slower but more accurate convergence method takes over.

 This thing is pretty slow.
 It took 17 seconds to calculate those clusters.
 I have not tried to parallelize yet.

+Awesome.
+The parallel version with 7 core drops down to 6.9 seconds.
+Appears to get same results.